Wouldn't It Be Nice: Backing track

-Instrumental tracking for "Wouldn't It Be Nice" began at 7:00 p.m. on January 22, 1966 at Gold Star Studios.
+Instrumental tracking for "Wouldn't It Be Nice" began at 7:00 p.m. on January 22, 1966, at Gold Star Studios.
 Wilson produced the session with engineer Larry Levine.
 The calliope-like instrument heard in the opening bars is an electric 12-string guitar plugged directly into the recording console.
 Due to recording logistics, this created an unusual situation in which the player had to perform the instrument in the control room, away from the rest of the musicians, who could not hear his playing in the regular recording space.
 The exception was drummer Hal Blaine, who wore headphones and was tasked with signaling the other musicians to play on cue.
 All of the instruments were played live in a continuous take, with no overdubs.

 Much of the track's rhythmic accompaniment was provided by two accordions playing a shuffle beat in a manner similar to the band's "California Girls" (1965).
 Wilson recalled, "I had two accordion players playing at once, both playing the same thing and it just rang through the room, in the booth, and everyone was saying, 'What is that sound?'"
 During the second bridge, the players performed a technique known as a "triple bellow shake" to make the accordions sound like a violin.
+On "Wouldn't It Be Nice", Wilson used one of his favorite recording techniques, applying reverb exclusively to a timpani.
+This same technique can be observed on "You Still Believe in Me" and "Don't Talk (Put Your Head on My Shoulder)".

 Some of the charts that Wilson handed to his musicians were written in different keys from each other.
 Session musician Lyle Ritz, who was playing in D, mistook the arrangement as an error, as he recalled: "[The] rest of the band was in another key.
 I knew that was wrong.
 So during a break, I looked at everybody else's music to see if it was a mistake.
 Because you can't do that.
 But he [Brian] pulled it off."
 After recording 21 takes of the instrumental track, the session concluded at 11:30 p.m. with a lead vocal overdub by Wilson.
 Wilson did not use Gold Star for any other song on the album except "I Just Wasn't Made for These Times".